 Best Things to See and Do in Ketchikan, Alaska

-Visiting Ketchikan on a cruise ship?
+Are you visiting Ketchikan, Alaska on a cruise ship?
 Head to the waterfront and watch the salmon run up Ketchikan Creek.

 If you have longer than a day to visit, both the Ketchikan Public Library and Tongass Historical Museum are located adjacent to Creek Street.
 There is a large picture window in the library where you get a great view, or if you walk around the back, there is a nice little sitting area.